theopn/dotfiles/README.md

 > Actual terminal emulator

-Configuration includes a status bar, prefix changed from `C-b` to `C-a`, and other keybindings inspired by Vim.
+Configuration includes a handmade Dracula themed status bar, prefix changed from `C-b` to `C-a`, and other keybindings inspired by Vim.

 #### Vim

 > Focused note taker

 - Configurations for [Vimwiki](https://github.com/vimwiki/vimwiki) and other note-taking related plug-ins managed by [vim-plug](https://github.com/junegunn/vim-plug)
-- `drakai.vim`, which is a custom-made colorscheme of mix between Dracula and Monokai is included in `.vim` folder
+- `drakai.vim`, which is a custom-made colorscheme of a mix between Dracula and Monokai is included in `.vim` folder

 #### Zsh

-> I don't like my shell selling t-shirt
+> I don't like my shell selling t-shirts

 No oh-my-zsh.

 - Quirky, smart, cool, and mysterious alias like:
-  - `nvif` to find file using `fzf` and `fd` and launch on Neovim
+  - `nvif` to find files using `fzf` and `fd` and launch on Neovim
   - `trash` to move a file/folder to `$HOME/trash_zsh/`
   - `google` to launch Google on `w3m` (Startpage requires JavaScript :( )
 - Fairly fast and informative prompt